howest-ti-fct/ca-cheatsheet-2425/readme.md

 ### DOMAIN
 - Implement domain logic if not already present.
 - Write unit tests to validate domain logic.
+- If the entity needs a repository, add the repository interface.
+- Include the repository interface in `mod.ts` in the application layer.

 ### APPLICATION: USE CASES (AND CONTRACTS)
-- Add the repository interface if missing in the domain.
-- Include the repository interface in `mod.ts` in the application layer.

 - Implement a use case with **Unit of Work** and repository interaction.
 - Write unit tests to verify the use case logic.